melowntech/workshop/index.rst

 VTS 3D Geospatial Software Stack is a state-of-the-art, full-stack open source platform for 3D geospatial application development.
-It consists of 3D streaming backend components and of JavaScript and C++ frontend libraries, providing for interactive 3D rendering of geospatial content on the Web, on the desktop or on mobile.
-VTS is designed and engineered at `Melown Technologies <https://www.melown.com>`_ .
+Consisting of 3D streaming backend components and of JavaScript and C++ frontend libraries, VTS provides for interactive 3D rendering of geospatial content on the Web, on the desktop or on mobile.
+VTS is designed and engineered at `Melown Technologies <https://www.melown.com>`_.

 ..
   VTS 3D Stack works with data in various formats (see